 If you already have a green card you will not have problems with your green card.
 If you have a conditional green card you can file a petition with USCIS to remove conditions on your green card.
 An experienced immigration attorney will be able to help you with this process.
 I suggest you talk to an...Read more »

 I'm an Australian national currently living in Mexico as a legal resident.
 I'm planning on returning home to Australia in the near future.
-However a few years ago I entered the US on the VWP and due to a severe injury suffered while there I was forced to stay around 3 months past my departure date....
+However a few years ago I entered the US on the VWP and due to a severe injury suffered while there I was forced to stay around 3 months past my...
 Read more »

 If you plan on entering the US on land via Mexico, you will be stopped at the border and be asked to present proof of legal status to enter the U.S. I would suggest you talk to an immigration attorney to either conduct an immigration legal analysis for you or apply for a tourist...Read more »